yaya2devops/cloudblog/clcknrfws000508iga8bqbjpr.md

 ## Install Ruby

 - For windows, download the [installer](https://rubyinstaller.org/)
-> checkthis command in your terminal once finished
+check this command in your terminal once finished, if returned the version, done.

  ```
 ruby -v